 Taxes are due whenever you earn or receive income.
 The IRS describes it as “pay-as-you-go,” which requires you to pay your taxes on a periodic basis throughout the year.

 There are two ways to do this.
-We’ve already mentioned that one way is through the employer tax withholding method, where your employer sends the payments to the IRS for you.
+One is through the employer tax withholding method, where your employer withholds a certain amount from your paycheck for tax and then sends the tax payment to the IRS for you.

 It’s also possible for some taxpayers to use a combination of both methods.